If you want to speed up your WordPress site, you’ve almost certainly come across the concept of caching.

 WP Rocket offers out-of-the-box compatibility with Nginx, so you don’t need to do anything special to use WP Rocket with the Nginx web server.

-To integrate WP Rocket with the Nginx FastCGI cache module, Maxime at SatelliteWP also created a Rocket-Nginx configuration that helps further integrate the two, which you can find at GitHub and learn more about in this knowledgebase article.
+.htaccess rules on NGINX, Maxime at SatelliteWP created a Rocket-Nginx configuration which you can find at GitHub and learn more about in this knowledgebase article.

-You can also use both Nginx FastCGI cache and WP Rocket’s page caching, though we don’t recommend this approach.
-If the Nginx FastCGI cache misses, WP Rocket can still serve up cached content at the application level.
+You can use both Nginx FastCGI cache and WP Rocket’s page caching, though we don’t recommend this approach.
+However, if you decide to use them together and the Nginx FastCGI cache misses, WP Rocket can still serve up cached content at the application level.

 By the numbers, Nginx is the second-most popular web server after Apache and is rapidly growing in popularity, especially with high-traffic sites.